10 Hardest College Majors

 1. Chemistry

 It’s no surprise that chemistry is one of the hardest majors in college.
-There are a ton of majors related to chemistry like analytical chemistry, biochemistry, organic chemistry, inorganic chemistry, and chemical engineering that all fit.
+There are several concentrations related to chemistry such as analytical chemistry, biochemistry, organic chemistry, inorganic chemistry, and chemical engineering.

-But what makes chemistry majors so hard?
-Students have to have a solid understanding of not just chemistry, but also in their coursework for math, physics, biology, calculus, statistics, and more.
+But what makes chemistry so hard?
+Students need a solid understanding of math, physics, biology, calculus, statistics, and more.
 It also tends to require intensive studying outside of the classroom.

 2. Engineering

 Like chemistry, engineering is an umbrella for a variety of other majors.
-There is electrical engineering, chemical engineering, mechanical engineering, civil engineering, and more.
-Within these engineering majors, the course load is quite a lot.
-They often incorporate math, chemistry, calculus, physics, and other difficult subjects, on top of requiring a lot of hours of studying and homework.
+There is electrical engineering, chemical engineering, mechanical engineering, civil engineering, and others, all of which have heavy courseloads.
+They incorporate math, chemistry, calculus, physics, and other difficult subjects, on top of requiring a lot of hours of studying and homework.

 Specific types of engineering can also require unique skill sets.
-For example, mechanical engineering will require knowledge of design, manufacturing, and mechanical systems.
+For example, mechanical engineering students need knowledge of design, manufacturing, and mechanical systems.

 3. Physics